Emma (1996 theatrical film): Critical response

-The film has received generally positive reviews from critics.
-Rotten Tomatoes gives the film an approval rating of 84% based on reviews from 56 critics, with a rating average of 7.1 out of 10.
-The consensus writes: "Emma marks an auspicious debut for writer-director Douglas McGrath, making the most of its Jane Austen source material – and a charming performance from Gwyneth Paltrow."
-Metacritic gives the film a rating of 66 out of 100 based on reviews from 22 critics.
+Emma received generally positive reviews from critics.
+On Rotten Tomatoes, Emma holds an approval rating of 84% based on 57 reviews, with an average rating of 7.2/10.
+The website's critics consensus reads, "Emma marks an auspicious debut for writer-director Douglas McGrath, making the most of its Jane Austen source material – and a charming performance from Gwyneth Paltrow."
+On Metacritic, the film has a weighted average score of 66 out of 100, based on 23 critics, indicating "generally favorable" reviews.

-Ken Eisner, writing for Variety, proclaimed "Gwyneth Paltrow shines brightly as Jane Austen's most endearing character, the disastrously self-assured matchmaker Emma Woodhouse.
+Ken Eisner of Variety praised the film's performances and tone, writing: "Paltrow shines brightly as Austen's most endearing character, the disastrously self-assured matchmaker Emma Woodhouse.
 A fine cast, speedy pacing and playful direction make this a solid contender for the Austen sweepstakes."
+Roger Ebert gave the film 3 out of 4 stars, describing it as "a delightful version of Austen's novel", and commended the wit, visual beauty, and performances—particularly Paltrow's, which he called "pitch-perfect".
+He also praised the supporting cast and noted the film's ability to balance comedy with emotional subtlety.